mattcroat/joy-of-code/posts/svelte-stores-guide/svelte-stores-guide.md

 The greatest tragedy of only knowing JavaScript frameworks instead of JavaScript is [mistaking runes for other frameworks instead of understanding that you can do anything](https://x.com/joyofcodedev/status/1711718344473129319).

-I hope this inspires you to ask question how JavaScript framework work, and you realize it's not magic — you're going to be more resilient to changes, and gain a deeper understanding and passion for your craft.
+I hope this inspires you to ask the question of how JavaScript frameworks work, and you realize it's not magic — you're going to be more resilient to changes, and gain a deeper understanding and passion for your craft.